-Pharmacy Benefit Drugs Drug Medical Necessity Is aged 6 months and older AND Use is prescribed by or in consultation with a cardiologist or cardiac care specialist Note: Per the package insert, stable, symptomatic heart failure is defined as NYHA Class II to IV.
-Jardiance (empagliflozin) Verquvo (vericiguat) Jardiance (empagliflozin) may be considered medically necessary when ALL of the following criteria are met: The individual has a diagnosis of chronic heart failure (NYHA Class II to IV) Has an estimated glomerular filtration rate (eGFR) of 20 mL/min/1.73m2 or greater to initiate therapy Use is prescribed by or in consultation with a cardiologist or a cardiac care specialist Is aged 18 years or older Verquvo (vericiguat) may be considered medically necessary when ALL of the following criteria are met: The individual is aged 18 years or older Has a diagnosis of chronic heart failure (NYHA Class II to IV) with reduced ejection fraction of 45% or less Was hospitalized for heart failure within the past 6 months or required outpatient IV diuretics for heart failure within the past 3 months Use is prescribed by or in consultation with a cardiologist or Antihypertensive/Diuretic a cardiac care specialist Carospir (spironolactone oral Carospir (spironolactone oral suspension) may be suspension) considered medically necessary when the following criteria are met: • The individual has been diagnosed with ONE of the following: ○ Severe heart failure defined as New York Heart Association (NYHA) class III-IV and a left ventricular ejection fraction (LVEF) ≤ 35 %
+Pharmacy Benefit Drugs Drug Medical Necessity Note: Per the package insert, stable, symptomatic heart failure is defined as NYHA Class II to IV.
+Verquvo (vericiguat) Verquvo (vericiguat) may be considered medically necessary when ALL of the following criteria are met: The individual is aged 18 years or older Has a diagnosis of chronic heart failure (NYHA Class II to IV) with reduced ejection fraction of 45% or less Was hospitalized for heart failure within the past 6 months or required outpatient IV diuretics for heart failure within the past 3 months Use is prescribed by or in consultation with a cardiologist or a cardiac care specialist Antihypertensive/Diuretic Carospir (spironolactone oral suspension) Carospir (spironolactone oral suspension) may be considered medically necessary when the following criteria are met: • The individual has been diagnosed with ONE of the following: • Severe heart failure defined as New York Heart Association (NYHA) class III-IV and a left ventricular ejection fraction (LVEF) ≤ 35 % • Hypertension • Edema AND • Documentation that an oral liquid is clinically necessary (e.g., trouble swallowing, etc.) and the individual cannot use spironolactone tablets AND • Has had an inadequate response or intolerance to generic spironolactone oral suspension Hypertensive Agents, Brands · Nexiclon XR (clonidine extended-release) Nexiclon XR (clonidine extended-release) may be considered medically necessary for the treatment of hypertension when ALL the following are met:

-Pharmacy Benefit Drugs Drug Medical Necessity Hypertension Edema AND Documentation that an oral liquid is clinically necessary (e.g., trouble swallowing, etc.) and the individual cannot use spironolactone tablets AND Has had an inadequate response or intolerance to generic spironolactone oral suspension Hypertensive Agents, Brands Tryvio (aprocitentan) Tryvio (aprocitentan) may be considered medically necessary for the treatment of hypertension when ALL the following are met: The individual has been diagnosed with hypertension Has tried ALL the following in combination and had an inadequate response or intolerance: Calcium channel blocker (e.g., amlodipine) Angiotensin receptor blocker (e.g., losartan) OR angiotensin-converting enzyme inhibitor (e.g., lisinopril) Diuretic (e.g., hydrochlorothiazide) Has tried and had an inadequate response or intolerance to a generic mineralocorticoid receptor antagonist (e.g., spironolactone or eplerenone) Dose is limited to 12.5 mg once daily Hypnotics Ambien (zolpidem) Ambien CR (zolpidem) Belsomra (suvorexant) Dayvigo (lemborexant) Edluar (zolpidem sublingual) Lunesta (eszopiclone) Quviviq (daridorexant) Rozerem (ramelteon) Silenor (doxepin) Ambien (zolpidem), Ambien CR (zolpidem), Belsomra (suvorexant), Dayvigo (lemborexant), Edluar (zolpidem sublingual), Lunesta (eszopiclone), Quviviq (daridorexant), Rozerem (ramelteon), Silenor (doxepin), brand zolpidem tartrate, and Zolpimist (zolpidem oral spray) may be considered medically necessary for treatment of insomnia when the individual has tried and failed two of the following generic drugs: Silenor (doxepin)Brand zolpidem tartrate Eszopiclone,
+The individual has tried generic clonidine extended-release and had an inadequate response or intolerance to generic clonidine extended-release (documentation required) ND Dose is limited to 0.52 mg once daily yvio (aprocitentan) may be considered medically ressary for the treatment of hypertension when ALL the llowing are met: The individual has been diagnosed with hypertension Has tried ALL the following in combination and had an inadequate response or intolerance: Calcium channel blocker (e.g., amlodipine) and had an inadequate response or intolerance to generic clonidine extended-release (documentation required) ND Dose is limited to 0.52 mg once daily yvio (aprocitentan) may be considered medically cessary for the treatment of hypertension when ALL the llowing are met: The individual has been diagnosed with hypertension Has tried ALL the following in combination and had an inadequate response or intolerance: Calcium channel blocker (e.g., amlodipine) Angiotensin receptor blocker (e.g., losartan) OR angiotensin-converting enzyme inhibitor (e.g., lisinopril) Diuretic (e.g., hydrochlorothiazide) Has tried and had an inadequate response or intolerance to a generic mineralocorticoid receptor antagonist (e.g., spironolactone or eplerenone) Dose is limited to 12.5 mg once daily Dose is illilited to 12.5 mg office daily nbien (zolpidem), Ambien CR (zolpidem), Belsomra avorexant), Dayvigo (lemborexant), Doral (quazepam), lluar (zolpidem sublingual), Lunesta (eszopiclone), brand azepam, Quviviq (daridorexant), Rozerem (ramelteon), enor (doxepin), brand zolpidem tartrate, and Zolpimist olpidem oral spray) may be considered medically ecessary for treatment of insomnia when the individual stried and failed two of the following generic drugs: Eszopiclone, Ramelteon Zolpidem